stt-datacore/website/static/crew/feezalphlox_crew.md

 published: true
 ---

 The skill set is going to look useful on the behold screen, but Feezal is not.
-Current 1/5 event reward crew are going to blow past her on voyages leaving her with a sole notable attribute - the #2 super rare SCI base for a potential Romantic mega.
+Current 1/5 event reward crew are going to blow past her on voyages leaving her with a sole notable attribute - the outside chance of a Romantic event/mega, where she would have the #3 SCI base among super-rares.